 GlobalGiving provides several prizes to help projects raise funds, both on performance during the whole Accelerator Programme, and, especially on the “Bonus Day” (December 9).
 These “prizes” are available for projects which reach certain milestones.

 GlobalGiving analyses all the donations made on the “bonus” day including the number of donors, and the largest donation total on the day.
 In addition, $20,000 is shared amongst all accelerator participants in proportion to the amount each raises on that day – so the more we raise, the more prize money we will receive.
 Finally, there are prizes covering the whole Accelerator timeframe, in this case for:

-We are trying to win some of these prizes, but we need everybody’s help to get there.
+We were trying to win some of these prizes, but we needed everybody’s help to get there.